 The publication of the NORMAN Framework for prioritisation of emerging substances in April 2013 (V. Dulio and P.C. von der Ohe, 2013, ISBN: 978-2-9545254-0-2) is an important achievement of the working group, which has also been active in the collection and regular updating of monitoring data, physico-chemical data, review of Lowest PNEC values and other hazardous properties for the compounds on the NORMAN List of emerging substances, as a basis for their prioritisation.
-Thanks to this work, WG-1 has contributed as a stakeholder to the work of the European Commission for the implementation of the first EU Watch List ("NORMAN proposal for candidate substances for the 1st EU Watch List - Art 8 of 2013/39/EU Directive" and accompanying set of Factsheets, submitted to EC in August 2014) and is actively involved in the next review of the list of Priority Substances of the WFD.
+Thanks to this work, WG-1 has contributed as a stakeholder to the work of the European Commission for the implementation of the first EU Watch List - Art 8 of 2013/39/EU Directive" and accompanying set of Factsheets, submitted to EC in August 2014) and is actively involved in the next review of the list of Priority Substances of the WFD.